We receive advertising fees from the brands we review that affect ranking.

 Email + Chat

-A quick side note: most outdated reviews still say Starter only gives you “simple workflows.”
+A quick side note: most outdated reviews still say that Starter only offers “simple workflows.”
 That’s old news.
 You now get 50 full workflows, which is enough to automate a massive chunk of your daily grind.
 We use them constantly.

 Is HubSpot Starter Easy to Set Up?
-My Import Experience (13 Errors in 10 Rows)
+My Personal Import Experience (13 Errors in 10 Rows)

-The HubSpot Starter Customer Platform is straightforward to set up once your data is clean – but the contact import process is the single biggest stumble new accounts hit, and I want to be honest about it.
+The HubSpot Starter Customer Platform is straightforward to set up once your data is clean – but from my experience, the contact import process is the single biggest stumble new accounts hit.

 We had data in CSV files and other tools.
 HubSpot has a guided import flow that walks you through mapping columns to contact properties – Name → Contact Name, Email → Email, Company → Company Name.
 In theory, ten minutes and you’re done.